 If you had asked me this question three or four years ago, I would have likely said that I would rather buy several items over one expensive, luxury item.
 However, at this point in my life, I’d rather pay more for a luxury product that I’m fully obsessed with rather than a few products that I like less.
 However, price or “status” does not determine how much I want to buy something.

 2 | When it comes to beauty products, do you believe the phrase “you get what you pay for”?

-Luxury products often evoke an experience or luxurious feeling that sparks joy.
+Luxury products often evoke an experience or a luxurious feeling that sparks joy.
 While affordable products may not feel like as much of an experience, they can perform just as well.

 3 | What’s the most expensive beauty item you’ve purchased with your own money?